smatechnologies/ibm-i-agent-docs/docs/job-tracking/tracking-types.md

 The Automatic Job Tracking type is a hybrid, since it is a tracking method that can be based on either the Job Tracking type or the True Passive Job Tracking type (but not the Job Queuing type).
-The term
-\"automatic\" refers to the absence of an OpCon job master record.
+The term "automatic" refers to the absence of an OpCon job master record.
 When the SAM in OpCon receives a $JOB:TRACK event command and there is no matching job master record on the OpCon schedule named by the command, a new daily (only) job record will be added to the OpCon database.
 This